frctl/fractal/README.md

 * notes: Implementation notes
 * label: Label to refer to component in navigation
 * status: status name (from config)
-* layout: which layout to render the preview in
+* preview: The file to use to render the preview
-* preview: styles to attach to the preview rendering
+* styles: Styles to apply to the preview iframe
 * context: Data object to pass to preview
 * variants: Alternative versions of the component (merged with main object properties as defaults)